Why Honey Brown Eyes Turn Heads Everywhere

 Honey Brown Eyes

-Pigment composition: Honey brown eyes contain moderate eumelanin (brown melanin) and a certain proportion of pheomelanin (red-yellow pigment).
-It is based on brown, but incorporates obvious golden or amber tones.
+Pigment composition: Contains moderate eumelanin and a certain proportion of pheomelanin.
+Based on brown, but incorporates obvious golden or amber tones.

-Color characteristics: The color is usually a light brown base, but with obvious golden, yellow or caramel luster, warm and layered like honey.
-It may appear brighter, golden, or closer to a soft light brown in a different light.
+Color characteristics: A light brown base with obvious golden, yellow or caramel luster, warm and layered like honey.

 Amber Eyes

-- Pigment Composition: Amber eyes have a high proportion of pheomelanin (red-yellow pigment) and very low eumelanin content.
-This makes their color more inclined to pure yellow or golden orange.
+Pigment Composition: High proportion of pheomelanin and very low eumelanin content, making their color more inclined to pure yellow or golden orange.

-- Color Characteristics: The color of amber eyes is pure yellow, gold, or copper, without (or very little) brown, green, or gray spots.
-Its color is often described as like gem amber, clear and bright, without impurities.
+Color Characteristics: Pure yellow, gold, or copper, without brown, green, or gray spots.
+Clear and bright, like gem amber.

 Difference between honey brown and hazel eyes